hitman-dev/Indias-AQI/README.md

 ```
 The Data Processing for Forecasting modeling and saving the individual station model is shown in this [notebook.](https://github.com/hitman-dev/Indias-AQI/blob/master/notebooks/PyCaret_timeseries_forecasting.ipynb)

-The models are than loaded dynamically for forecasting of AQI for each individual station.
+The models are then loaded dynamically for forecasting of AQI for each individual station.

 # Flow of Application
 ### Selection of Input